antonyoneill/selenium/Building-WebDriver.md

 ## The Build Works, but It's Very Slow

 There have been reports of problems involving slow builds.
 Every test that runs does a DNS lookup to determine an alternative host name.
 If your network is not configured correctly, then this lookup might be very slow.
-To rectify this, modify the `getAlternateHostName` method in `org.openqa.selenium.environment.webserver.Jetty7AppServer` and hard code it to return a string that resolves to your machine that isn't "localhost"
+To rectify this, modify the `getAlternateHostName` method in `org.openqa.selenium.environment.webserver.JettyAppServer` and hard code it to return a string that resolves to your machine that isn't "localhost"

 ## I've Followed the Steps Above and All the Firefox Tests Still Fail